-Minor thesis
+Minor Thesis

 MA candidates are required to submit a thesis of approximately 10,000-15,000 words in length on a topic chosen in consultation with the Head of Department.
-The thesis is usually due for submission in mid-August.
+The thesis is normally due for submission in mid-August.